 Guppy fish prefer water temperature between 72-82 °F (22-28 °C ).
 Guppies can survive in water with temperature as low as 64 °F (18 °C), but the chances of diseases are very high.
 I don’t recommend keeping guppies in water colder than 72 °F (22 °C).

 Warmer water is also dangerous for guppies.
 As the water heats up, the oxygen level of the water lowers.
-In water with temperature over 82 °F (28 °C) the oxygen level can be very low and guppies can die due suffocation.
+In water with a temperature over 82 °F (28 °C) the oxygen level can be very low and guppies can die due suffocation.

 7. Poor Guppy Genetics